 - Length: 94.80 m

 - Areas of operation: Northern Europe, Atlantic/Caribbean, North America East Coast, Canada

 - Number of trainees: 140

 - Number of permanent crew: 51

-The name of “Nadezhda” (good hope) is traditional for the Russian fleet.
+The name of “Nadezhda” (good hope) is a traditional name for the Russian fleet.
 The first ever ship to bear the name – a three-mast huckor – was built at the Bazhenins’ shipyard in the vicinity of Kholmogors in 1728.
-Maritime Academy.
-The Academy is the center of marine education and training in the Far East of Russia.
-It provides education and training for specialists in technical, natural science and humanitarian areas in compliance with the national and international programs.